While it's considered an intermediate ride, there are some stunt opportunities and challenges.

 Eagle Eye, Hawks Glide, Falcon Flow, Kestrel Run

 The Raptor Route is a series of trails in the Sand Flats area east of Moab.
 While they're technically two-way trails, everybody rides them in the downhill direction, and you should too.
-Falcon Flow was completed in 2020, Eagle Eye in 2021, and Hawks Glide in 2022.
-This forms a 10-mile section of downhill singletrack.
-A 4th section called Kestrel Run is under construction in fall 2023.
-Running from 7300 feet elevation to 5050, the riding season will be late March through October.
+Falcon Flow was completed in 2020, Eagle Eye in 2021, Hawks Glide in 2022, and Kestrel Run in 2023.
+This forms a 12-mile section of downhill singletrack.
+Running from 7300 feet elevation to 4950, the usual riding season will be late March through early November.

-The three finished trails can be done individually, or as a continuous ride.
+The four trails can be done individually, or as a continuous ride.
 The gravel Sand Flats Road is used for the uphill portion of any loop ride, or as the path for the shuttle vehicle, as each trail begins and ends on the Sand Flats Road.

 Eagle Eye has a connector at the top to receive riders from the Lower Porcupine Singletrack, and a connector at the bottom for riders who want to drop off the Raptor Route to Porcupine Rim.
 This adds to the ride possibilities.